 Creating awesome learning experiences is about more than simply having great material.
-It needs to be well structured and presented in interactive, accessible ways, incorporating proven best practices and giving your teams the knowledge and tools that they need to drive member engagement, retention, and success.
+It needs to be well structured and presented in interactive, accessible ways, incorporating proven best practices and giving your teams the knowledge and tools that they need to drive adoption, engagement and retention.